MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 - *Insights*, information that the things collect that humans or AI analyze and turn into actionable knowledge.
 - *Actions*, the responses of people or systems to insights, which connect to business outcomes, systems, and tools.

-The IoT Well-Architected Framework uses a set of *guiding principles* based on the Microsoft Well-Architected Framework to drive planning and decision making.
+The IoT Well-Architected Framework uses a set of *guiding principles* based on the Azure Well-Architected Framework to drive planning and decision making.
 The principles guide a *layered architectural approach* that identifies the logical elements of an IoT solution in either a *connected components* or *connected operations* architectural pattern.

 This article describes the IoT guiding principles, architectural patterns, and architecture layers in the IoT Well-Architectured Framework.
-The remaining articles in this series delve into how to apply the Microsoft Well-Architected Framework pillars of excellence to IoT solutions.
+The remaining articles in this series delve into how to apply the Azure Well-Architected Framework pillars of excellence to IoT solutions.

-### Azure Well-Architected Framework for IoT
+## Azure Well-Architected Framework for IoT workloads

-The Microsoft Well-Architected Framework consists of five pillars of architectural excellence, which you can use to improve the quality of IoT workloads.
+The Azure Well-Architected Framework consists of five pillars of architectural excellence, which you can use to improve the quality of IoT workloads.
 The following articles highlight how each pillar relates to IoT workloads and guiding principles:

 - *Cost optimization* balances business goals with budget justification to create cost-effective workloads while avoiding capital-intensive solutions.
 [Cost optimization in your IoT workload](iot-cost-optimization.md) looks at ways to reduce expenses and improve operational efficiency across IoT workload layers.